Beachwood office

-If you want your lips to appear fuller without actually adding volume, you can opt for a lip flip.
-A lip flip is a cosmetic treatment involving Botox lip injections that can give you a pouty look.
+If you want your lips to appear fuller without actually adding volume, you can opt for a Botox® lip flip.
+A lip flip is a cosmetic treatment involving precisely placed Botox injections that can give you a pouty look.
 It’s an ideal option if you want a more subtle result than lip fillers.

-A lip flip procedure requires on-point precision to target the precise areas of the lip muscle.
+A lip flip procedure entails exact targeting of the top edge of the lip muscle.
 Getting it done by a professional, highly credible cosmetic surgeon like Dr. Steven Goldman allows for a successful and safe procedure.

 Find out what you need to know about a lip flip as we answer the most frequently asked questions about this popular procedure.